www.locriantica.it

 (Strabo, Geography VI, 259 8)

-Unfortunately, the corpus of the laws hasn't reached our age and, nowadays, we know only few of these laws, thanks to their quotation in some works of the ancient writers, such as CICERO, POLIBIO, STOBEO, etc.
+Unfortunately, the corpus of the laws hasn't reached our age and nowadays we know only few of those laws thanks to their quotation in some works of the ancient writers, such as Cicero, Polybius, Stobaeus, etc. The ones that reached our days are listed at the end of this section.

-Don't be stunned by their harshness, in any case these laws are more than 25 centuries old, and for the age in which they were issued, they were "modern" laws and, in some cases (i.e. the prohibition to own slaves), they were ahead of one's time of many centuries; besides the fact that they were written was a better warranty for the people, during an age in which the law was more an instrument in favour of the well-off classes than one of the basic and essential principle of a society which today we could call civil.
+Don't be stunned by their harshness, in any case these laws are more than 25 centuries old, and for the age in which they were issued, they were "modern" laws and, in some cases (i.e. the prohibition to own slaves), they were ahead of their time of many centuries; besides the fact that they were written was a better warranty for the people, during an age in which the law was more an instrument in favour of the well-off classes than one of the basic and essential principle of a society which today we could call civil.

 THE LAWS